benjaminwd/fargo_koha_notices/README.md

 The DUEDGST cycles through all checkouts and displays items that are due today.
 It also checks to see if the records have holds or are non-renewable and displays an appropriate message.

+## Overdue and Second Overdue

+ODUE.tt and secondnotice.tt cycle through overdues for anything 10 or 20 days overdue, respectively.
+It's important that the amount overdue (in the case of these -10 and -20 days) match exactly the days in **Overdue notice/status triggers** (overduerules.pl).
+This notice is triggered by Koha and if they do not match, it may not show the right overdue items.
+This notice also checks for overdues *not* triggered and lists them seperately if so.
+Also includes logic to check if the item can be renewed.

+## Bill

+Similar to ODUE.tt, but includes replacement price.
+The trigger time must match the third trigger in **Overdue notice/status triggers** (overduerules.pl).
+Also includes logic to check if the item can be renewed.

 ## TODO

 1. Clean up styles to use the ```NoticeCSS``` syspref.